-"Gonna grab some drinks.
-You guys want something?"
-All of us nodded in unison and rambled off our orders to Shane before lugging the rest of the equipment onto the stage to get ready for soundcheck.
+“Gonna grab some drinks.
+You guys want something?”
+All of us nodded in unison and rambled off our orders to Shane before we hopped up onto the stage and got our equipment ready for soundcheck.

-Soundcheck flew by and as went as good as possible.
-Each of us had at least two drinks in us by then and we were definitely feeling looser than we had been before— ready to take the night by storm.
+Soundcheck went by as fast and clean as possible.
+Each of us had at least two drinks in us by then and we were definitely feeling looser than we had been before— ready to take the crowd by storm.

-All of a sudden a loud squeal came from the side of the stage, causing all of us to look up.
+All of a sudden a loud squeal echoed from the side of the stage, causing all of us to look up.

-"What the fuck."
-I muttered to myself, my head whipping in the direction of the noise, when I spotted Amy.
+“What the fuck.”
+I muttered to myself, my head whipping in the direction of the noise, when I spotted Sophie.